 Lady Gaga Hammering Out Settlement Deal With Former Assistant

-International Pop superstar Lady Gaga is nearing a settlement with her former personal assistant in a bid to evade a trial over claims of unpaid overtime.
+International pop superstar Lady Gaga is nearing a settlement with her former personal assistant in a bid to evade a trial over claims of unpaid overtime.

 The Born This Way singer has been entangled in a legal battle with Jennifer O'Neill since 2011, when she filed suit claiming she is owed $380,000 for carrying out 7,168 hours of extra work during the 2010 Monster Ball trek.

-The case was scheduled to head for trial next month, when a jury would be primed to decide whether the singer's 24/7 demands left O'Neill with little free time, as she alleged in her legal documents.
+The case was scheduled to head for trial next month, when a jury would be primed to decide whether the singer's around-the-clock demands left O'Neill with little free time, as she alleged in her legal documents.

 Nonetheless, attorneys for the two parties have worked out a negotiation in an effort to bring the lengthy dispute to an end, reports the New York Post.

 On Wednesday, a letter sent by O'Neill's attorney to Manhattan Federal Judge Paul Gardephe reads: "(Both sides) have been engaged in significant settlement negotiations over the past two weeks.
 We have utilized the services of an independent mediator...

 "Who brought us to a place where we are in agreement on the most major terms related to a settlement.
 I am hopeful that the parties can reach a mutual agreement, thus obviating the need for a trial."